spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 5. Install a Private Cloud Gateway for VMware as described in the **Installing Private Cloud Gateway - VMware** section below.
 Installing the Private Cloud Gateway will automatically register a cloud account for VMware in Palette.
 You can register your additional VMware cloud accounts in Palette as described in the **Creating a VMware Cloud account** section below.

-6. Egress access to the internet (direct or via proxy):
+6. Subnet with egress access to the internet (direct or via proxy):
     * For proxy: HTTP_PROXY, HTTPS_PROXY (both required).
     * Outgoing internet connection on port 443 to api.spectrocloud.com.